Grisha55/Master-the-Art-of-Algorithms/Dynamic-Programming/1-Classic-Tasks/Knapsack.md

 # Classic Dynamic Programming Problems (Swift)

 ## 4. 0/1 Knapsack
-**problem** Given items with weights and values, determine the maximum value you can carry in a knapsack of fixed capacity (each item can be taken only once).
+**Problem:** Given items with weights and values, determine the maximum value you can carry in a knapsack of fixed capacity (each item can be taken only once).

 ### Solution:
 ```swift